bl1nkker/vtl-project/README.md

 # VTL landing project
 [Netlify Link](https://vtl.netlify.app/)
-> At the moment, only the mobile option is available.
+> At the moment, only the mobile version is available.